raarts/prisma-generator-elixir/README.md

-# Prisma Generator Elixir
+# Prisma Generator Elixir (Stalled)

 1. [What is it?](#what-is-it)
 1. [Usage](#usage)
 1. [Example](#example)
 1. [License](#license)

-(This is absolutely not ready yet, pre-pre-pre alpha)
+**This is absolutely not ready yet, pre-alpha, and I parked it, because I switched to Hasura on the server for the moment**.
+It *does* generate usable code though, feel free to fork/copy.

 ## <a name="what-is-it"></a>What is it?

 Generates `schema`, `resolvers`,  for models in your Prisma Schema.